 The school will normally seek to discuss any needs or concerns about a child with their parents or carers.
 Where an early help assessment would benefit the child and their family the most appropriate member of staff should approach the parent/carer to take this forward.
 In situations where there are serious needs or child protection concerns the designated safeguarding lead or deputy will contact the parent or carer.
 However, if the setting believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from local authority children's social care.

-School-based support, sometimes referred to as 'internal/school early help' (Universal support/ low level needs)
+Pastoral/school-based support (universal support/ low level needs)